 (left) Hera and Zeus; (right) Artemis (Diana) and Actaeon

 One of the metopes depicts a phase of the nuptials between Hera and Zeus.
 The bride shows to the groom the veil she has chosen for the ceremony.
 Although the scene portrays gods, it may depict actual wedding ceremonies at Selinunte of which the unveiling of the bride was the key moment.

-You may wish to learn more about the myth of Artemis and Actaeon and why the latter was assaulted by his own hounds or see a fresco at Pompeii portraying the same subject.
+You may wish to learn more about the myth of Artemis and Actaeon and why the latter was assaulted by his own hounds.
 The frequent depiction of Actaeon is due to the foreword by Ovid to the account of the hunter's death: We should always wait for a man's last day, for that time when he has paid his last debt, and we should call no man's life happy until he is dead.
 Metamorphoses - Book III - Translation by A. S. Kline.

 The second temple is ruined with more order, and is

 easily described; it had six columns in the fronts and eleven on each side, in all thirty-four; their diameter is five

 feet; they were all fluted, and most of them now remain standing as high as the second course of stones.
 Swinburne

 The middle temple is the smallest, and of the same order; the columns fluted, but without bases.
 It appears to have been ornamented with the same number of columns as the temple of Segeste, namely, six in front, and fourteen at the sides, including those at the angles; in all thirty-six.
 Colt Hoare.
 The latter account of Temple F was right in assessing the number of columns.
 It did not have an opisthodomos and it was most likely the first one to be completed.
 Archaeologists believe that a wall along the colonnade prevented the view of the ceremonies from the outside.